Are you gearing up for a trip to Lisbon, Portugal?

 But like most popular capital cities, Lisbon has its fair share of tourist traps and suffers from overtourism.
 Many “must see” tourist sites are overhyped and can easily be skipped or viewed with a skeptical eye.

-After my recent geographical cure in Lisbon, here are my takeaways and "what to skip" suggestions for Lisbon.
-I know some of these tips may seem counter-intuitive, but I’m just giving my advice.
+I know some of these Lisbon tips may seem counter-intuitive, but I’m just giving my advice.
 I dislike lines, crowds, and tourist traps, so that informs my POV.

 If you don’t want to waste time, money, or effort in Lisbon, here are the tourist traps you should avoid and things to do in Lisbon instead.